Banner

-Signaling theory and entrepreneurship
+Signaling Theory and Entrepreneurship

 Because investors know they lack this information, they look for signals to determine which startups to fund.